wandb/data-flywheel-nvidia/README.md

 With reasonable defaults, the system automatically narrows a vast number of possible options down to a manageable set of promising candidates for further analysis—-no manual experiment design required.

-**👆 This is the key insight of the Data Flywheel Blueprint built on top of the NMP**.
+**👆 This is the key insight of the Data Flywheel Blueprint built on top of the NeMo microservices**.

 You can scale this process across any number of NIMs by using NeMo Deployment Manager to dynamically start and stop NIMs as needed, so you don't have to keep every NIM running at all times.
 This cycle can be repeated as frequently as desired: daily, weekly, or on your own schedule.